Crusty-chirayu/HMS/README.md

 Open the folder directly in **IntelliJ IDEA** (it already has `HMS.iml`), or import it as a Java project into NetBeans/Eclipse.

 **3. Set up the database**
-> ⚠️ **Honesty check:** no `.sql` schema file was found in the repository's top-level listing at the time this README was written.
-Either it lives somewhere not shown in the root listing, or it still needs to be added/exported.
-Confirm this before following the step below — if there's no schema file, export one from your local database once the tables referenced by `connection.java` and the model classes are created, and commit it so this step is reproducible for the next person.

 - Create a MySQL database matching what `connection.java` expects
 - Import the schema (`.sql` file) once its location is confirmed